mistertest/xcloud-shield/README.md

 ------------------------

 All controllers supported by the shield TV officialy.

+I don't recommend PS4/5 controllers, because "Xinput " the mapping from Microsoft is the more integrated and optimised for all things about Cloud Gaming and Android by default.
+You'll have to using obscur tricks for just having a correct experience with your Playstation controler.

-- Shield TV conroller (tested)
+- All Shield TV conrollers version (version 2019 tested)
-- Xbox One/Serie x controller (tested serie x with last update)
+- Xbox One latest version/Serie x controller (tested serie x with latest update)
 - Logitech F710 (tested)
-- PS5 controller (not tested)

 ### REQUIREMENTS
 -------------